$0.00 0

 OTHER TEST METHODS

-The above concepts are now applied to fire testing of interior (wall and ceiling) finish, and all U.S. codes use a room-corner test for the purpose.
+The above concepts are now applied to testing of interior (wall and ceiling) finish, and all U.S. codes use a room-corner test for the purpose.
 The use of the room-corner test can be an alternative to the Steiner tunnel test (for most interior finish materials) or the actual requirement (for foam plastic insulation and textile wall coverings).
-Thus, the building, fire, and life safety codes allow most interior wall and ceiling finish materials to be tested using the NFPA 286 room-corner test (Figure 4) instead of the Steiner tunnel test, and the test results must then show that the test specimen does not cause flashover during the assessment and does not emit a total amount of smoke exceeding 1,000 m2.
+Thus, the building, NFPA Life Safety Codes allow most interior wall and ceiling finish materials to be tested using the NFPA 286 room-corner test (Figure 4) instead of the Steiner tunnel test, and the test results must then show that the test specimen does not cause flashover during the assessment and does not emit a total amount of smoke exceeding 1,000 m2.
 The total amount of smoke released is a measure of smoke obscuration (or smoke opacity) calculated as the integral, over time, of the smoke-release rate across the surface of the duct used for the measurement.
 Thus, the smoke release rate is measured in units of surface area over time and the total smoke released in units of surface area (such as m2).

 Figure 4.

-• Expanded vinyl wall coverings can be treated like textile wall coverings (see above) and like most other interior finish fire tested materials (use the Steiner tunnel or NFPA 286).
+• Expanded vinyl wall coverings can be treated like textile wall coverings (see above) and like most other interior finish tested materials (use the Steiner tunnel or NFPA 286).

 • Cellular or foamed plastic materials must always meet a Class B flame-spread index (using the Steiner tunnel test).
 They can be used as interior trim if the density of the material is high enough (> 320 kg/m3), and when used in that way, the amount of cellular foam is limited to 10% of the wall or ceiling.
-Alternatively, cellular or foamed plastic materials must meet the standard smoke obscuration requirement (smoke-developed index of <450, using the Steiner tunnel test) and must either be covered by a thermal barrier or meet a large-scale fire test that fully represents the fire hazard in the scenario in question.
+Alternatively, cellular or foamed plastic materials must meet the standard smoke obscuration requirement (smoke-developed index of <450, using the Steiner tunnel test) and must either be covered by a thermal barrier or meet a large-scale test that fully represents the hazard in the scenario in question.
 One of such tests is the NFPA 286 room-corner test.

 ROOM-CORNER TEST